sorry-cypress/gitbook/configuration/persistent.md

 Director service is responsible for

 * parallelization and coordination of test runs
-* integration with Slack, GitHub and emitting generic WebHooks
+* integration with Slack, GitHub, MS Teams and emitting generic WebHooks
 * saving tests results
 * generating signed upload URL for saving failed tests screenshots